Lost Purple Heart medal found in Newton County returned to Jasper County family

 “With the help of Jasper County VSO Tim Flynn, Christine Howard from the Mary T. Klinker Foundation, and AmVets National Auxillary Officer Deb Goss, we were able to find his relations,” said Edens.

-“We were totally surprised it had been found,” said Stowers.
-The family had the Purple Heart at one point, but we are glad it Mae its way back home.”
+“We were totally surprised it had been found,” Stowers said.
+The family had the Purple Heart at one point, but we are glad it made its way back home.”

 Stowers added that the Purple Heart will be placed in a display case in the Jasper County Courthouse.

-“If there are other medals out there, I recommend contacting your county’s VSO,” said Edens.
+“If there are other medals out there, I recommend contacting your county’s VSO,” Edens said.
 “We have connections to help get the search jump-started.”